 - (1) The due process requirements contained below shall be applicable in all cases involving academic dishonesty and purported violations of the Student Code of Conduct.
 Applicable definitions are found in Florida A&M University ("University") Regulation 2.012, Student Code of Conduct.
 All definitions not included herein or in University Regulation 2.012, are in accordance with definitions found in the Merriam-Webster's dictionary located in the Office of Student Conduct and Conflict Resolution.
-Students may contact the Office of Student Conduct and Conflict Resolution or Center for Disability Access and Resources for online access.
 Due process as applied by the University and its schools, institutes, and colleges shall include, at a minimum, the following: - (a) Notice.
-The student shall be provided with written notice of the violations against them in sufficient detail and in sufficient time to prepare for a hearing or meeting before an appropriate and impartial committee, hearing panel, or designated University official.
-This notice shall be presented no less than seven (7) business days prior to the hearing or meeting, except in cases of emergency hearings, where the notice will be provided as soon as possible. - (b) Scheduling of the Emergency and Administrative (non-emergency) Hearings.
-The student shall be entitled to a prompt hearing or meeting before an appropriate and impartial committee or hearing panel, as established by the 2.013 Due Process, Other Rights and Responsibilities Page 1 of 12
+The student shall be provided with written notice of the violations against them in sufficient detail and in sufficient time to prepare for a hearing or meeting before an appropriate and impartial committee, hearing bodypanel, or designated University official.
+This notice shall be presented no less than five (5) seven (7) business days prior to the hearing or meeting, except in cases of emergency hearings, where the notice will be provided as soon as possible. - (b) Scheduling of the Emergency and Administrative (non-emergency)

-University.
+Hearings.
+The student shall be entitled to a prompt hearing or meeting before an appropriate and impartial committee or hearing bodypanel, as established by the University.
 The student is responsible for ensuring that the University receives the student's written request for any hearing within the allotted times.